DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 So, it's true that diversity and inclusion work together to affect outcomes.

-But understanding them as fundamentally different things is essential, because it bifurcates and clarifies the primary challenge for leaders: understanding the implication that demographic variety has on business performance, and creating an environment that invites the full spectrum of employee perspectives and maximizes them.
+But understanding them as fundamentally different things is essential, because it separates and clarifies the primary challenge for leaders: understanding the implication that demographic variety has on business performance, and creating an environment that invites the full spectrum of employee perspectives and maximizes them.

 #### 2.1 Combat unconscious bias
 Unconscious biases are shortcuts our brains take in processing information.
 We are all guilty of bias.